 The COOL project seeks to investigate the uptake of what DHET refers to as ‘open learning’ in in the South African tertiary education sector, including recognition of prior learning, disability access, collaboration, professional development, blended learning, flexible learning, multilingualism, open education resource adoption, and micro-credentialing.
 The COOL project also aims to support DHET in the development of the Open Learning Policy Framework for Post-School Education and Training that will govern open learning in South Africa and contribute to opening up teaching and learning opportunities as a way to make education more socially just.

-e/merge Africa is an educational technology network which is mostly for educational technology researchers and practitioners in African higher education.
-During early 2014 e/merge Africa started offering regular professional development activities in the form of online seminars, workshops and short courses.
+e/merge Africa is an educational technology network that is mostly for educational technology researchers and practitioners in African higher education.
+In early 2014 e/merge Africa started offering regular professional development activities in the form of online seminars, workshops, and short courses.
 You are invited to join our Facebook group, use the short contact form or mail us at email@example.com.
 If you would like to lead a seminar, workshop or short course please send us a proposal.

-Profs Neil Morris and Laura Czerniewicz from the universities of Leeds and Cape Town, respectively, are the Principal Investigators on the 26-month project ‘The Unbundled University: Researching Emerging Models in an Unequal Landscape’, from October 2016 to November 2018.
+Profs Neil Morris and Laura Czerniewicz, from the universities of Leeds and Cape Town respectively, served as the Principal Investigators on the 26-month project ‘The Unbundled University: Researching Emerging Models in an Unequal Landscape’, from October 2016 to November 2018.
 Also on the team are Carlo Perrotta, Bronwen Swinnerton and Mariya Ivancheva from the University of Leeds and Alan Cliff, Sukaina Walji and Rebecca Swartz from the University of Cape Town.
-This project examines the profound confluence which constitutes the unbundled university – the intersection of increasingly disaggregated curricula and services, the affordances of digital technologies, the growing marketisation of the higher education sector itself and the deep inequalities which characterise both the sector and the contexts in which they are located.
+This project examined the profound confluence which constitutes the unbundled university – the intersection of increasingly disaggregated curricula and services, the affordances of digital technologies, the growing marketisation of the higher education sector itself and the deep inequalities which characterise both the sector and the contexts in which they are located.